- Homosexuality

 Same-sex marriage in Aceh is banned.

-Censorship of LGBT issues in Aceh is state-enforced.
+Censorship of LGBT issues in Aceh is imprisonment as punishment.

-Right to change legal gender in Aceh is unknown.
+Right to change legal gender in Aceh is legal, but requires surgery.

 Gender-affirming care in Aceh is restricted.

-Legal recognition of non-binary gender in Aceh is unknown.
+Legal recognition of non-binary gender in Aceh is not legally recognized.

 LGBT housing discrimination in Aceh is no protections.